jh1993/Bugfixes/README.txt

 - When counting spells used at the end of a level, copies of a spell now count as the same spell as the original.
 - Siege operators no longer crash the game if their siege constructs gain additional attacks with cooldowns.
 - If a unit dies to a fake damage event that never happened, without taking real damage, it will no longer permanently hide items on its tile or result in a potential memory leak.
 This will obviously never happen in the base game, but can happen in mods.
+- For consistency, Moonspeaker damage now rounds down, and no longer works when only 1 damage is dealt.
+This is in line with all other 50% redeal effects.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.